Mughal Emerald & Pearl Necklace, ca. 1895

 What we have here is a Mughal seed pearl and kundan-set emerald necklace.
 And the kundan setting is a method of carving into the emerald.
 They carve out channels into them, they set the gemstones, and then they hammer in lines of very high-karat gold.
-In this case, the stones are seed pearls and rubies.
-And I would date it to around 1890, maybe 1900.
-The clasp is a drilled natural pearl flanked by rose-cut diamonds that are set in silver.
-It's all old Indian-manufactured. (laughs)
+The stones are seed pearls and rubies.
+I would date it to around 1890, maybe 1900.
+It's all old Indian-manufactured.
+GUEST (laughs): Wow!

-There's good news here, because antique Indian jewelry is in demand now.
-The Indians are becoming a buying community, rather than a jewelry net-selling community, and they're searching for the old pieces.
-So, an old necklace like this, at auction today, would be $4,000 to $6,000.
+Antique Indian jewelry is in demand now.
+The Indians are becoming a buying community, rather than a jewelry net selling community.
+They're searching for the old pieces.
+So an old necklace like this, at auction today, would be $4,000 to $6,000.

 Oh, my goodness! (laughs): Wow!
 Thank you!
 That's terrific.
 I love wearing it.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."

 Note the date: Take note of the date the appraisal was recorded.
 This information appears in the upper left corner of the page, with the label "Appraised On."
 Values change over time according to market forces, so the current value of the item could be higher, lower, or the same as when our expert first appraised it.